-ODA from the EU15 (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the United Kingdom) dropped by 7.2 percent from 2011 to 2012, more than twice the total global drop in aid.
-The United States, the largest donor increased its aid by less than 1 percent, the United Kingdom, the second largest donor, froze aid and the two next biggest aid donors, France and Germany, cut aid by 4 percent compared to 2011.
+ODA from the EU15 (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the United Kingdom) dropped by 7.2% from 2011 to 2012, more than twice the total global drop in aid.
+The United states, the largest donor increased its aid by less than 1%, the United Kingdom, the second largest donor, froze aid and the two next biggest aid donors, France and Germany, cut aid by 4% compared to 2011.

 While the final figures have confirmed a global drop in aid in 2012, ODA figures to Africa and sub-Saharan Africa have been significantly updated, showing that aid to these regions was essentially flat, as opposed to the decrease previously estimated.

-Global aid to Africa increased by 0.21 percent and aid to sub-Saharan Africa by 0.34 percent.
-Aid did still decrease however from the EU15 to Africa and sub-Saharan Africa, declining by 8.1 percent (Africa) and by 10.3 percent (sub-Saharan Africa) compared to 2011.
+Global aid to Africa increased by 0.21% and aid to sub-Saharan Africa by 0.34%.
+Aid did still decrease however from the EU15 to Africa and sub-Saharan Africa, declining by 8.1% (Africa) and by 10.3% (sub-Saharan Africa) compared to 2011.
 Aid from the US to Africa and sub-Saharan Africa increased, but British, German and French aid to the continent declined.These cuts can have a devastating impact on the world’s poorest.

 Incredible progress has been achieved in the fight against extreme poverty.
 The proportion of global population living in extreme poverty has been halved since 1990.
 If this trajectory is continued, we could see the virtual end of extreme poverty by 2030.
 But, as poor countries struggle to cope with the effects of the food, climate and global financial crises, progress – supported by donor assistance – is at risk.

-Check out this data visualization tool to know more about specific donors, recipients or sectors.
+Check out this data visualisation tool to know more about specific donors, recipients or sectors.